 I had: a couple of little wraps, one with chicken and one with smoked salmon.
 Both were very nice.
 I also had a robust size glass of sangria, which was great!

-Most Friendly – Revoltosa
+2. Most Friendly: Revoltosa

-Revoltosa, on Calle Del Prado, was one of my favourite places for tapas in Madrid.
+Revoltosa, on Calle Del Prado, was one of my favourite tapas bars in Madrid.
 One reason was the cool, laid back style of the place and the other was the very friendly service.
 My waitress was very cheerful, offered to speak to me in English (which is great because my Spanish is limited!) and also explained why the bar has a cat on its logo.

 Madrilenos, which is what they call people from Madrid, are nicknamed ‘Gatos’, meaning cats.
 She said this name came from the reputation Madrid has for its vibrant bar scene and late-night street life.
 However, I also read this comes from a legend about a battle for Madrid in the 11th century when a Spanish soldier scaled a wall with such agility that he was nicknamed Gato.
 Either way, somehow the name became applied to all those from Madrid.